roeybiran/launchbar-node/README.md

 ## Features

 * Aims to offer NodeJS bindings for the entire LaunchBar JavaScript API.
-* Tries to be as syntactically similar as reasonably possible to LaunchBar's own JS API>
+* Tries to be as syntactically similar as reasonably possible to LaunchBar's own JS API.
 * Easy caching.
 * Easy action config handling.